What are Enzymes? What are Restriction Enzymes?

 - Enzymes act at the site where they are produced while hormones act away from the cell where they are produced and travel through body fluids.

-- Diseases due to dysfunction of enzymes are less likely to occur, but hormonal dysfunctions can lead to life-long diseases; They are the main reason for the growth and development of the body.
+- Diseases due to the dysfunction of enzymes are less likely to occur, but hormonal dysfunctions can lead to life-long diseases; They are the main reason for the growth and development of the body.

 - Enzymes are catalysts, which drive biochemical reactions while hormones are chemical messengers that provide signals to the cell to perform a particular function.